Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Stiff simplicial spaces

 $(4)\Leftrightarrow(5)$: This is clear, using Lemma~\ref{lem:X1w=sum}. \end{proof}

-In summary, an important feature of stiff complete simplicial spaces is that all information about degeneracy is encoded in the principal edges.
-We exploit this to characterise conservative maps between stiff complete simplicial spaces: \begin{prop} For $X$ and $Y$ stiff complete simplicial spaces, and $f:Y \to X$ a simplicial map, the following are equivalent. \begin{enumerate} \item $f$ is conservative. \item $f$ preserves the word splitting, i.e.~for every word $w\in \{0,a\}\upperstar$, $f$ sends $Y_w$ to $X_w$. \item $f_1$ maps $Y_a$ to $X_a$. \end{enumerate} \end{prop} \begin{proof} We already saw (\ref{lem:cons-wn}) that conservative maps preserve the word splitting (independently of $X$ and $Y$ being stiff), which proves $(1)\Rightarrow(2)$.
+In summary, an important feature of complete stiff simplicial spaces is that all information about degeneracy is encoded in the principal edges.
+We exploit this to characterise conservative maps between complete stiff simplicial spaces: \begin{prop} For $X$ and $Y$ complete stiff simplicial spaces, and $f:Y \to X$ a simplicial map, the following are equivalent. \begin{enumerate} \item $f$ is conservative. \item $f$ preserves the word splitting, i.e.~for every word $w\in \{0,a\}\upperstar$, $f$ sends $Y_w$ to $X_w$. \item $f_1$ maps $Y_a$ to $X_a$. \end{enumerate} \end{prop} \begin{proof} We already saw (Corollary~\ref{cor:cons-wn}) that conservative maps preserve the word splitting (independently of $X$ and $Y$ being stiff), which proves $(1)\Rightarrow(2)$.
 The implication $(2)\Rightarrow(3)$ is trivial.
 Finally assume that $f_1$ maps $Y_a$ to $X_a$.
-To check that $f$ is conservative, it is enough (by \ref{lem:conss0}) to check that the square
+To check that $f$ is conservative, it is enough (by Corollary~\ref{lem:conss0}) to check that the square

 is a pullback.
 But since $X$ and $Y$ are complete, this square is just

 which is clearly a pullback when $f_1$ maps $Y_a$ to $X_a$. \end{proof}

 This proposition can be stated more formally as follows.
 For $X$ and $Y$ stiff complete simplicial spaces, the space of conservative maps $\operatorname{Cons}(Y,X)$ is given as the pullback